Web3-Cosmos/custom-cosmswap/README.md

 ### App name

-By default, the app uses the `Autonomy Cosmswap` name.
+By default, the app uses the `Cosmswap` name.
 To update the app name, go to the `.env` file and change the following variable:

 ```
-NEXT_PUBLIC_SITE_TITLE=Autonomy Cosmswap
+NEXT_PUBLIC_SITE_TITLE=Cosmswap
 ```

 That will change the site title and update the footer.